Jesus is excellent, but Aguero is irreplaceable, says Guardiola

 "I'm a striker, I have to score and try every time.
 We have Sergio, who scores every game.
 I have to learn from him.
 When I go on the pitch, I have to score."

-City's win kept them within a point of second-placed Leicester City, though they are still 11 adrift of runaway leaders Liverpool, who play on Thursday.
+City's win kept it within a point of second-placed Leicester City, though it is still 11 adrift of runaway leader Liverpool.

-Over the festive period, City beat Leicester, the Blades and Everton, though slumped to a 3-2 defeat at Wolves on December 27.
+Over the festive period, City beat Leicester, the Blades and Everton, though slumped to a 3-2 defeat at Wolves.